Endgegner/RimWorld-Mod-Weapons-Plus-Patch/README.md

 #### SteamWorkshop

-Update: Weapons+ creates better compatibility for other MeleeWeapon Mods like DGWP or WT now
+Update: Weapons+ creates better compatibility for other MeleeWeapon mods like DGWP* or WT* now.

 Compatibility Changes
-Removes the same weapons: 'Scythe' of Dead Goat's Weapon Pack or 'Katana' of Weapon Tech, when installed.
+Removes the same weapons: 'Scythe' of Dead Goat's Weapon Pack* or 'Katana' of Weapon Tech*, when installed.
 Beware: This will remove the Weapons from the game since they would exist twice.
 Only add Weapons+ if you don't care about your old Katanas and Scythes on your savegame.

 Patch * by Trunken<br>